 These eight new trends are what interior designers believe will help usher your home through to the new year in style.

 Turn your walls into a work of art with a larger-than-life mural of beautiful still lifes, like elegant flowers in a vase.
-This example from Murals Wallpaper ($35 per meter) looks best alongside jewel tones, like sapphire or ruby walls.
-Graham & Brown has a more old-school version ($80 per roll) if you prefer your walls with a nod to vintage dining ware.
+This example from Murals Wallpaper ($4.40 per square foot) looks best alongside jewel tones, like sapphire or ruby walls.
+Graham & Brown has a more old-school version ($84 per roll) if you prefer your walls with a nod to vintage dining ware.

 Monochromatic navy blue

 While navy blue may be considered a neutral on your body, an entire room washed in the hue can make a bold impact.
-Place a plush navy sofa (something sumptuous like this velvet sofa from CB2) in front of some patterned navy wallpaper (damask keeps things elegant) and complete the look with a navy ottoman.
+Place a plush navy sofa (something sumptuous like this velvet sofa from CB2, $1,199) in front of some patterned navy wallpaper (damask keeps things elegant, $175) and complete the look with a navy ottoman.
 When a shade is equal parts royal and calming, you can never have enough.

 Keep your interiors light and playful with furniture that seems lighter than air.
-From lamps that cascade down from the ceiling (like this vintage set from Doria) to tables that seem to define gravity (we love this magical set from Boca do Lobo), bubbles float their way into any chic interior.
+From lamps that cascade down from the ceiling (like this pendant set by Phoenix at 1st Dibs) to tables that seem to define gravity (we love this magical set from Boca do Lobo, price upon inquiry), bubbles float their way into any chic interior.

 Far from being boring, drenching a room in dark gray can add a sophisticated air.
 It’s something with more interest than white-wash without making an over-the-top statement.
-Douse your walls in something calm (like Valspar’s Drizzling Mist) for a backdrop to other gray pieces.
+Douse your walls in something calm for a backdrop to other gray pieces.
 If you’re working in a small space, this monochromatic trick can make a room appear larger.